-In the GPU implementation, each walker has an anonymous buffer on the GPU's global memory to store temporary data associated with the wavefunctions.
+In the GPU implementation, each walker has a buffer in the GPU's global memory to store temporary data associated with the wavefunctions.
 Therefore, the amount of memory available on a GPU limits the number of walkers and eventually the system size that it can process.
+Additionally, for calculations using B-splines, this data is stored on the GPU in a shared read-only buffer.
+Often the size of the B-spline data limits the calculations that can be run on the GPU.

-If the GPU memory is exhausted, reduce the number of walkers per GPU.
+If the GPU memory is exhausted, first try reducing the number of walkers per GPU.
 Coarsening the grids of the B-splines representation (by decreasing the value of meshfactor in the input file) can also lower the memory usage, at the expense (risk) of obtaining inaccurate results.
 Proceed with caution if this option has to be considered.
-It is also possible to distribute the B-spline coefficients table between the host and GPU memory, see option Spline\Size\Limit\MB in Sec.
+It is also possible to distribute the B-spline coefficients table between the host and GPU memory, see option Spline_Size_Limit_MB in Sec.
 8.3.1.